Lagler-Gruener/Sol-CABackupDeploy/README.md

-# Welcome to my CABackup solution.
+# Welcome to my CABackup solution GitHub repo.
-You can find here the installation process for the whole solution.
+You can find, the installation process for the whole solution here.
-The monthley fee for that solution (Microsoft consumption) is aprox 50€
+The fee for that solution (Microsoft consumption) amounts to aprox 50€/month

 <hr/>

-#### 1. Okay let's start, to install the solution deploy the Azure storage account first:
+#### 1. Okay let's start.
+Deploy the Azure storage account first:

 That deployment includes the Azure storage account and the required Azure storage tables

 * cabackup
 * catranslation
 * cabackupconfiguration